expo/expo/docs/versions/unversioned/sdk/document-picker.md

 Enable iCloud service with CloudKit support, create one iCloud Container, and name it `iCloud.<your_bundle_identifier>`.

-And finally, to apply those changes, you'll need to revoke your existing provisioning profile and run `exp build:ios -c`
+And finally, to apply those changes, you'll need to revoke your existing provisioning profile and run `expo build:ios -c`

 For ExpoKit apps, you need to open the project in Xcode and follow the [Using DocumentPicker instructions](../guides/advanced-expokit-topics.html#using-documentpicker) in the Advanced ExpoKit Topics guide.